MicrosoftDocs/azure-docs/articles/synapse-analytics/sql-data-warehouse/sql-data-warehouse-service-capacity-limits.md

 ## Metadata

-DMV's will reset when a dedicated SQL pool is paused.
+DMV's will reset when a dedicated SQL pool is paused and when it is scaled.

 | System view | Maximum rows |
 |:--- |:--- |